pcarbo/kyoto/README.md

 **Questions**

-+ The entries of the realized relatedness matrix are also the kinship coefficients times 2.
-The identity coefficients for (i,i) F2 pairs are d1 = 1/2, d7 = 1/2, and for (i,j) F2 pairs they are d = (1/8, 1/8,
++ The entries of the realized relatedness matrix are also the kinship coefficients, times 2.
+The condensed identity coefficients for (i,i) F2 pairs are d1 = 1/2, d7 = 1/2; for (i,j) F2 pairs, they are d =
-1/4, 0, 1/4, 0, 1/4, 0, 0), and the kinship coefficients are 3/4 and
+(1/8, 1/8, 1/4, 0, 1/4, 0, 1/4, 0, 0).
+The kinship coefficients are
-1/2 for the diagonal and off-diagonal entries of the F2 kinship matrix, respectively).
-Looking at the histograms of the diagonal (i,i) and off-diagonal (i,j) entries of the realized relatedness matrix **R**, how do the marker-based estimates in the F2 generation compare to what we would expect, and what does that tell about
+3/4 and 1/2 for the diagonal and off-diagonal entries of the F2 kinship matrix, respectively.
+Looking at the histograms of the diagonal (i,i) and off-diagonal (i,j) entries of the realized relatedness matrix **R**, how do the marker-based estimates of genetic sharing in the F2 generation compare to what the *expected* sharing (*i.e.* the kinship coefficients), and what does this distribution tell us about genetic relatedness in these mice?

 + Compare the relatedness coefficients **R** estimated in the F2 and F34 mice.
-What do these relatedness coefficients tell you about population structure and inbreeding in the these mice?
+What do these relatedness coefficients tell us about differences in these populations?
+Why do we observe these differences?

-+ Optional: When we have the probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?
++ Optional: Given probabilities of genotypes AA, AB and BB, the what is the formula for the expected number of shared alleles between two individuals?

 + Optional: In human studies, people typically use a different realized relatedness matrix.
 Instead of calculating kinship